Greivis Vásquez: Memphis Grizzlies (2010–2011)

 The Memphis Grizzlies selected Vásquez with the 28th pick in the first round of the 2010 NBA draft, using one of the picks traded from the Los Angeles Lakers via the Pau Gasol trade.
 Throughout the regular season of his rookie year, Vásquez received spot minutes and scored in double digits only twice, but he gained extensive playing time in the 2011 NBA Playoffs.

 Memphis faced the first-seeded San Antonio Spurs in the first round, where the Grizzlies won their first postseason game in franchise history.
-In Game Four, Vásquez substituted for starting point guard Mike Conley, who had gotten into foul trouble.
+In Game Four, Vásquez substituted for starting point guard Mike Conley Jr., who had gotten into foul trouble.
 During his 13 minutes of playing time, he had nine points and two assists as Memphis won, 104–86.

 Memphis advanced to meet the four-seeded Oklahoma City Thunder in the Conference Semifinals, where Vásquez faced off with his former Montrose Christian classmate, Kevin Durant.
 The Thunder would win the series.

 In the 2011 offseason, Vásquez took part in a United States State Department sponsored trip to his native Venezuela to hold clinics and meet with sports officials.